longzhaohuang/mvps/README.md

 "MVPS++ :  Local-Aware Multi-View Prompt Synergy For Zero-Shot Anomaly Detection" (Under Review).

 ## Setting
-### Batch Size and Learning Rate
+### Batch Size and Learning Rate ....
 Noting that the setting of our experiment is using BatchSize 4 and learning rate is 1e-4.
+Training Epoch is 2.

 The setting of experiment is important to the result.